 I. UNDERSTANDING YOUR HEALTH INFORMATION

-Each time you visit our community health center, a record of your visit is created.
+Each time you visit our community health center, we create a record of your visit.
 This record usually contains your name and other information that may identify you, your symptoms, examination and test results, diagnoses, treatment, plan for future health care, and financial information.
 This record is sometimes referred to as your “medical record” or “medical chart.”
 This record allows:

 - Doctors, nurses, and other health professionals to plan your treatment;

-- Our community health center to obtain payment for services we provide to you, such as from health plans, Medicaid, or you; and
+- Our community health center to obtain payment for services we provide to you from health plans, Medicaid, or you; and

 - Our community health center to measure the quality of care provided to you.